 Blood pressure: It's about the numbers

 Blood pressure is all about the numbers.
 And those numbers have changed.
 Until recently, blood pressure was considered high with a reading of 140/80 or above.
-But research, which led to the new guidelines, now identifies 130/80 as high blood pressure and healthy blood pressure as 120/80.
+But research has led to new guidelines, which now identify 130/80 as high blood pressure and healthy blood pressure as 120/80.
 One result of these guidelines is that more people are being diagnosed as having high blood pressure, allowing their health care teams to intervene sooner.
 So what does this mean for you?

 First, what do these numbers represent?